-Jesus and his Apostles spoke Aramaic, the common language at the time in Palestine.
-Several Aramaic words and expressions were preserved in the writings of the New Testament that is available to us in Greek.
+Jesus of Nazareth and his Apostles spoke Aramaic, the common language at the time in the Levant.
+Syriac, a dialect of Aramaic, became the biblical and liturgical language of early Christian Churches in the Middle East.
 Jesus addressed God in prayer, using the Aramaic word Abba, the affectionate term for "Father" (Mark 14:36).
 Jesus raised the child by calling out Talitha cumi, which means "little girl, arise" in Mark 5:41.
 He cured the man who was deaf and dumb by speaking Ephphatha, meaning "be opened" in Mark 7:34.
 Jesus refers to hell as Gehenna in Mark 9:42-50.
 Jesus cried out from the cross Eloi, Eloi, lama sabachthani, that is, "My God, my God, why have you forsaken me?"
 (Matthew 27:46, Mark 15:34).
 Jesus used Aramaic words twice in referring to Peter: he used the prefix Bar-, "the son of," (not the Hebrew Ben) when he called Peter Bar-Jonah, the son of Jonah (Matthew 16:17); and he called Peter Cephas, the Aramaic word for rock in John 1:42.

 The canon of the New Testament is exactly the same for all of Christianity!
 There are 27 Books in the New Testament.

 No original manuscript by the author of a biblical book has yet been discovered!
 Thus we cannot truly say when the books of the New Testament were actually written.
-An important observation is that not one of the New Testament writers mentions the destruction of Jerusalem in 70 AD.
-The earliest available manuscript is the Codex Vaticanus, which dates as late as the mid-fourth century AD, and was written in Greek.
+Three of the oldest manuscripts available to us are the Greek Codex Sinaiticus and the Old Syriac Gospels, both found at St. Catherine's Monastery in Sinai, Egypt, and the Codex Vaticanus in Greek from the fourth century AD.

 The New Testament writers accorded to the Old Testament the value of Divine Revelation.
 They proclaimed this revelation found its fulfillment in the life, in the teaching, and above all, in the death and resurrection of Christ Jesus, source of forgiveness and of everlasting life.
 They frequently drew upon the Old Testament writings, primarily to confirm Jesus Christ as the Messiah, or to serve as a source for moral instruction, or for the interpretation of events.
 Typology in Biblical studies finds an Old Testament story serving as a prefigurement or symbol for an event in the New Testament.
 Referring to Christ, Paul called Adam "a type of the one who is to come" (Romans 5:14).
 In Hebrews 12:24 the blood of Abel speaks to the "blood of Jesus, the mediator of a new covenant."
 Peter saw the flood during the times of Noah as a figure of baptism (1 Peter 3:20-21).
 In a direct quotation, the Gospel writer acknowledged the source, and directly quoted the Old Testament, as Matthew 1:22, after Jesus is born of the virgin Mary, quoted Isaiah 7:14 that prophesized the Messiah will be born of a virgin.
 An example of moral instruction would be Mark 10:2ff, when Jesus quoted Genesis 1:27 and 2:24 in his instruction on marriage.
 An allusion occurs when an obvious Old Testament source is woven in the text without acknowledging the source, such as Paul who refers to Genesis 3:15 in Romans 16:20, and John who refers to that "ancient serpent" of Genesis 3 in Revelation 12:12.
 And finally the source may be unknown, as Matthew 2:23, when he refers to the prophecy, "He shall be called a Nazarene."
 New Testament writings were also considered Scripture in the early Christian Church (1 Timothy 5:18, 2 Peter 3:16).